wiloke1/veda-home-page/src/pages/builder/home.md

   - type: supports
     enable: true
     heading: Get <span>help</span> whenever you need it
-    description: At Veda Builder, we're on a mission to make the building process easy for you.
+    description: At Veda Builder, we're on a mission to make the page building process easy for you.
 We offer professional support so you'll always know what's ahead, and we do this for an affordable price.
     decorate: ""
     supportsContent:
       - image: /img/support1.png